mitro54/study-tracker-scheduler/user-stories.md

     -> user selects tracking
-        *program generates current tracking information for each topic, then prompts if user wants to update information y/n* -> y
+        *program generates current tracking information for each topic, then prompts if user wants to update information (1) y / (2) n*
+        -> y
             *program then prompts user if they want to (1) Add new topics or (2) Update current topics* -> user selects 1 (Add new topics)